 Contractors in some fields, such as heating, ventilation, air conditioning (HVAC), and electrical work, need specialized permits to legally work on construction sites.

-You may either buy or rent construction equipment depending on what best suits your needs.
+You may either buy/rent construction equipment or industrial heavy equipment, depending on what best suits your needs.
 Although some construction enterprises use just relatively inexpensive equipment such as ladders and hammers, others require heavy gear such as backhoes.
 Think about the things that you really need to possess and that you want to use on a consistent basis, and think about the things that you may think about renting sometimes.
 To determine whether renting or buying equipment is the better financial decision, it is necessary to do a cost-benefit analysis.

 8. Do You Need Partners?